Practice Library

 In order to sign up for this work, it is highly recommended that you come at this with some capacity to hold your inner world with some lightness and distance.
 Each participant is called to hold their own process of regulation and making mindful visits to their edges.

 The good news is that we will be using our tried and tested pair listening processes.
-This protects us from advising, judging, explaining and all that stuff, as we have grown used to from AR practice.
+This protects us from fixing, advising, judging, explaining and all that stuff, as we have grown used to from our AR practice.
 We will also be including some embodied practice to keep bringing our bodies to a home base of regulation.

 How to join the calls